Reordered Computable Numbers: Closure properties

 Since $t$ is also computable, $x \cdot y$ is a reordered computable number. \end{proof}

-Finally, we show that reordered computable numbers are closed downwards under the Solovay reduction.
-This relation is defined on the set of the left-computable numbers.
+Finally, we show that reordered computable numbers are closed downwards under the Solovay reduction, which is a relation defined on the set of the left-computable numbers.
+We will use a simplified definition.
+The proof for the equivalence with the original definition can be found in \cite{CHKW01}.

 \begin{defi}[Solovay \cite{Sol1975}] Let $x$ and $y$ be left-computable numbers.
-It is said that $x$ is \emph{Solovay reducible} to $y$ (written $x \leq_S y$ for short) if for every computable increasing sequence of rational numbers $(y_n)_n$ converging to $y$ there exist a computable increasing sequence of rational numbers $(x_n)_n$ converging to $x$ and a constant $c > 0$ with
+It is said that $x$ is \emph{Solovay reducible} to $y$ (written $x \leq_S y$ for short) if there exist computable increasing sequences of rational numbers $(x_n)_n$ and $(y_n)_n$ converging to $x$ and $y$, respectively, and a constant $c > 0$ with

 for all $n \in \IN$. \end{defi}